FACTBOX-Oil refiners shut plants as demand losses seen continuing

 * There have been no permanent plant closures in Europe due to the virus.
 However, Gunvor Group said in June it was considering mothballing its 110,000 bpd refinery in Antwerp as COVID-19 hurt the plant’s economic viability.

-* Other plants in Japan, Australia and New Zealand could be likely candidates for closure ahead, said Mi Gene, at consultancy FGE.

 * Energy consultancy Wood Mackenzie separately estimated 1.4 million barrels per day, about 9%, of refining capacity in Europe is at risk of shut-downs by 2022-2023.
 It put plants in Netherlands, France, and Scotland on a list of potential closures.
-(Reporting by Ahmad Ghaddar, Enrico Dela Cruz and Erwin Seba; editing by David Gregorio)
+(Reporting by Ahmad Ghaddar, Enrico Dela Cruz, Seng Li Peng, Erwin Seba, Sonali Paul and Koustav Samanta,; editing by David Gregorio and Subhranshu Sahu)